azuradara/neo-act-plugin/README.md

 2. Run ACT as an administrator, otherwise the plugin will not be able to access your game's memory.
 3. Go to the "Plugins" tab and click the "Browse" button then locate the file you just downloaded and click OK.
 4. Enable the plugin and run BnS.
-5. Make sure you always run it with other characters **shown**, otherwise their crit damage cannot be parsed (See limitations below).
+5. Make sure you always run it with other characters **shown**, otherwise their crit hit rate will always 0%.

 ### Adding overlays